ArjunTheAnalyst/EXCEL_DATA_JOBS_MARKET_INTELLIGENCE_DASHBOARD/README.md

 ---

-## 1. Salary vs Skills Analysis
+## 📊 Salary vs Skills Analysis

 ### Business Question

-> Do more skills equate to better pay?
+Do more skills equate to better pay?

-This analysis compares median salary against the average number of skills required for each role.

-### Key Insights

-- Senior Data Engineer roles require the highest average skill count.
-- Data Engineering positions command strong salaries.
-- There is a positive relationship between skill requirements and compensation.

-### Dashboard View

 ![Salary vs Skills Analysis](images/salary-vs-skills.png)

+### Key Findings

+- Senior Data Engineer roles command the highest salaries while requiring the largest number of skills.
+- Data Engineering positions generally require broader technical skillsets than analyst-focused roles.
+- Business Analyst and Data Analyst positions require fewer skills and have lower median salaries.
+- The positive trendline suggests a relationship between skill breadth and compensation.

+### Insight

+While acquiring additional skills generally increases earning potential, specialized expertise in high-value domains such as Data Engineering and Data Science appears to have a greater impact on compensation than skill quantity alone.

 ---

-## 2. Salary Analysis
+## 💰 Salary Analysis

 ### Business Question

-> How do salaries compare across job roles and regions?
+How do salaries vary across job titles and regions?

-This dashboard compares median salaries across:

-- Job Titles
-- Countries
-- US vs Non-US Markets

-### Key Insights

-- Senior-level positions consistently command premium salaries.
-- Geographic location significantly impacts compensation.
-- Data Engineers and Data Scientists remain among the highest-paid roles.

-### Dashboard View

 ![Salary Analysis](images/salary-analysis.png)

+### Key Findings

+- Senior Data Scientist and Senior Data Engineer roles offer the highest median salaries.
+- Machine Learning Engineers and Data Scientists consistently rank among the top-paying positions.
+- US-based salaries are generally higher than salaries outside the United States.
+- Salary differences are particularly noticeable in highly technical roles.

+### Insight

+Experience level, technical specialization, and geographic location are major drivers of compensation within the data industry.

 ---

-## 3. Skill Job Analysis
+## 🧠 Skill Job Analysis

 ### Business Question

-> What are the most requested skills in the data industry?
+Which skills are most frequently requested in data job postings?

-This analysis measures skill demand across job postings.

-### Top Skills Identified

-- SQL
-- Excel
-- Tableau
-- Python
-- SAS
-- Power BI
-- R

-### Key Insights

-- SQL remains the most requested skill.
-- Excel continues to be highly relevant in the market.
-- Visualization tools remain critical across multiple roles.

-### Dashboard View

 ![Skill Job Analysis](images/skill-job-analysis.png)

+### Key Findings

+- SQL is the most requested skill, appearing in over 56% of job postings.
+- Python closely follows SQL and is required in more than half of all postings.
+- Tableau, R, and AWS remain highly sought-after skills.
+- Excel continues to maintain strong relevance despite the growth of modern analytics tools.

+### Insight

+Employers continue to prioritize strong SQL and Python foundations, while cloud and visualization technologies remain important differentiators in the job market.

 ---

-## 4. Skill Salary Analysis
+## 💵 Skill Salary Analysis

 ### Business Question

-> Which skills provide the highest earning potential?
+Which skills are associated with the highest salaries?

-This dashboard combines salary data with skill demand metrics.

-### Key Insights

-- Python and Tableau are associated with strong compensation.
-- SQL combines high demand with competitive salaries.
-- Some niche skills command premium salaries despite lower demand.

-### Dashboard View

 ![Skill Salary Analysis](images/skill-salary-analysis.png)

+### Key Findings

+- Spark is associated with the highest median salary among the analyzed skills.
+- AWS, Java, Azure, and Python also command premium compensation.
+- SQL offers one of the strongest combinations of demand and salary.
+- Excel remains valuable but is associated with lower median salaries compared to specialized technical skills.

+### Insight

+Specialized technologies such as Spark and cloud platforms often command higher salaries, while SQL and Python provide the best balance between market demand and earning potential.

 ---